patternfly/react-component-groups/README.md

 ### Before adding a new component:

 - make sure your use case is new/complex enough to be added to this extension
-- the component should bring a value value above and beyond existing PatternFly components
+- the component should bring a value above and beyond existing PatternFly components

 ### To add a new component: